Cloud-Kid/d0wn/README.md

 RAM : 8Gb Corsair Value Select
 Powerbrick : XXX
 Case : XXX
+Disks :
-Disks : 120G Kingston SSD (OS), 2x4Tb Red Barracuda Drives (Medias) 2x1Tb Green Barracuda Drives (Important Stuff/Configs/RAID 1 MIRROR)
+- 120G Kingston SSD (OS)
+- 2x4Tb Red Barracuda Drives (Medias)
+- 2x1Tb Green Barracuda Drives (Important Stuff/Configs/RAID 1 MIRROR)

 ####################################################################################################
 ```

 /!\ Important /!\

+Prerequisites :
-If you plan to make a SSL enabled server, you need a domain name migrated to cloudflare to be more convenient
+If you plan to make a SSL enabled server, you need to aleready have a domain name or get one and preferably move your DNS to cloudflare because it's more convenient (API Support, ...)
+you also need to redirect ports 80, 443 & 8000 from the router to your server.
+And of course, create a DNS record for your domain name to your router public IP

 ## 1- Create a bootable USB Stick for your server with your favorite OS
 ```